callumlocke/trip/README.md

 ### task targets

-'Targets' are a way for tasks to accept arguments.
+Targets are a way for tasks to accept arguments.

-Example use case: you write a `styles` task that, by default, compiles all your `*.scss` files...
+Example use case: you write a `styles` task that, by default, compiles all your `*.scss` files.
 But you also accept an optional filename target, so you can opt to compile just a single file, depending on how you call the task.

 #### setting targets from the command line